mathiasverraes/15yearsddd/manuscript/alberto-brandolini/essay.md

 ![The output of a Big Picture EventStorming, on a conference organization scenario](images/alberto-brandolini/Big_Picture_conference_scenario.jpg)

-A massive flood of coloured sticky notes, apparently.
+A massive flood of colored sticky notes, apparently.
 But, as the adagio says, _it's the journey, not the destination_: the process of visualizing the whole business flow, with the active participation of all the key stakeholders, is our way to trigger critical insights and discoveries.

 ## Structure of a Big Picture workshop